kyverno/website/content/en/docs/Installation/_index.md

 12. `clientRateLimitQPS`: configure the maximum QPS to the control plane from Kyverno.
 Uses the client default if zero.
 Example: `20`
 13. `clientRateLimitBurst`: configure the maximum burst for throttling.
 Uses the client default if zero.
 Example: `50`
 14. `webhookTimeout`: specifies the timeout for webhooks.
 After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
 The timeout value must be between 1 and 30 seconds, defaults to 10s.
+15. `autogenInternals`: New in Kyverno 1.7.0, this flag activates the (currently beta) [auto-generate](/docs/writing-policies/autogen/) rule calculation to not write to the `.spec` field of Kyverno policies.
+This is under construction and the behavior will change in the future.
+Set to `false` by default.
+Set to `true` to activate this ability.

 ### Policy Report access